 The Premier Jewish Gap Year Program

 Kivunim Gap Year is an immersive experience of focused international travel, serious academic study and cross-cultural dialogue.
-Based in Jerusalem, we travel to up to 12 countries throughout the year.
+Based in Jerusalem, we study about and then travel to up to 12 countries throughout the year.

 We take a unique approach to enriching Jewish identity through international study, travel, and meaningful encounters with different cultures and religions.
 We aim to develop global citizens who are conscientious, capable, and committed to building a more just and peaceful world.